 It was announced in 2017 that an agreement was reached to supply electricity to the Portland aluminium smelter for a period of four years.

 Results and goals

-In 2015, alumina production decreased by approximately eight per cent compared to 2014 across the AWAC network of refineries largely due to the sale of the Clarendon (Jamaican) refinery in late 2014 and the November 2015 curtailment of production at the Suralco refinery and commencement of curtailment to the Point Comfort refinery in Texas partly offset by increased production at Australian refineries and the Spanish refinery.
-Over the same period, AWAC's total absolute energy usage at its alumina refineries decreased by approximately 7 per cent as a result of the refinery curtailments and sale of Clarendon.
+- In 2016, alumina production decreased by approximately 16.5 per cent compared to 2015 across the AWAC network of refineries largely due to the closure of the Suralco refinery in Suriname and the curtailment of production of the Point Comfort refinery in 2016 partly offset by increased production at Australian refineries and the Spanish refinery.
+Over the same period, AWAC's total absolute energy usage at its alumina refineries decreased by approximately 14.5 per cent as a result of refinery curtailments and closure of Suralco.

-AWAC's alumina refineries total energy intensity (energy per tonne of production) in 2015 was 2.56MWh per tonne of production, a marginal increase from 2.53MWh in 2014(2013: 2.60MWh in 2013).
+- AWAC's alumina refineries total energy intensity (energy per tonne of production) in 2015 was 2.56MWh per tonne of production, in line with 2015.
 Direct energy intensity for alumina production remained static year on year.

 AWAC Full Facility Direct Energy consumption by source (Mines, refineries and smelters)

 |AWAC DIRECT ENERGY SOURCE||PURCHASED/PRODUCED||2012 GJ||2013 GJ||2014 GJ||2015 GJ||2016 GJ|